Cabo de Gata-Níjar Natural Park: San José

 San José is a small fishing port in the centre of the natural park and is accessible from Almería Airport and the Autovia A-7.
 It is most popular during the spring and summer months, because of the activities that the beaches of San José can offer such as snorkel or swimming.
 The local tourist office offers a reference point for activities in the Parque Natural de Cabo de Gata.

 Various other

 There are several smaller towns and villages in the Parque Natural de Cabo de Gata, for example, Campohermoso, Fernán Pérez, Isleta del Moro, Los Escullos, Pozo de los Frailes, and San Isidro.

 Flora

-The European fan palm (Chamaerops humilis) is the first symbol of the park.

-The Agave (Pita) is another symbol of the natural park, if not the whole of the province of Almería.